-Important note

-CDC Group plc (CDC) is the UK's development finance institution and not the US Center for Disease Control and Prevention.
-This guidance does not constitute medical advice and is not a substitute for professional advice from international public health organisations such as the World Health Organization, national public health authorities, and national governments, which should be consulted for qualified and more detailed information.
+Important note: CDC Group is the UK's development finance institution (DFI) and not the US Center for Disease Control and Prevention.
+This guidance does not constitute medical advice and is not a substitute for professional advice from international public health organisations such as the World Health Organization (WHO), national public health authorities, and national governments, which should be consulted for qualified and more detailed information.
+We strongly encourage our investees to seek daily updates from these sources as COVID-19 spreads/evolves.